libbyshoop/database-book/_sources/09UnaryOps/03Reduce.rst

   Find each creatureName of one or more creatures

-Draw this one for yourself.You might have been tempted to keep Creature as its base but can not because creatureName is *not* Creature’s identifier.
+Draw this one for yourself.You might have been tempted to keep Creature as its base but cannot because creatureName is *not* Creature’s identifier.

 .. important:: Seeing the difference between bases is necessary for mastery.
 Beware, some students skim this crucial notion to get to the snazzier operators and never grasp the fundamental importance of choosing precise names.
 You need to become sensitive to language and, in particular, to internalize that Reduce yields a different base than the input relation, while Project yields the same base.